South Korea says it will boost defence capacity to counter North Korean threat

 The United States warned this month that North Korea is preparing to conduct a seventh nuclear test, and says it will again push for United Nations sanctions if that happens.

-"The South Korean government will strengthen capabilities to better implement the United States' extended deterrence, and we will strengthen the response capabilities of the South Korean military to deter North Korea's nuclear and missile threats," Lee said in a speech at the Shangri-La Dialogue, a top regional security summit.
+"Our government will strengthen capabilities to better implement the U.S. extended deterrents and will dramatically enhance response capabilities," Lee said in a speech at the Shangri-La Dialogue, a top regional security summit.

-"Moreover, we would like to strengthen security cooperation between South Korea, the U.S. and Japan to respond to North Korea's nuclear and missile programmes," he added.
+"Moreover, we seek to strengthen ROK (Republic of Korea), U.S., Japan trilateral security cooperation to respond to North Korea's nuclear and missile threats."

 North Korea promoted its key nuclear negotiator to foreign minister, state media said on Saturday, as leader Kim Jong Un vowed to his ruling party that he would use "power for power" to fight threats to the country's sovereignty.